 Well-Rounded Electrical Safety Program Mitigates Risk

-Arc flashes occur when a flash of electrical current leaves its intended path and travels through the air from one conductor to another, or to the ground.
-Caused by any one of four factors, electrical arcs produce some of the highest temperatures known to occur on Earth, up to 35,000 degrees Fahrenheit (four times the temperature of the sun’s surface).
+Arc flashes occur when a flash of electrical current leaves its intended path and travels through the air from one conductor to another or the ground.
+Caused by any one of four factors, electrical arcs produce some of the highest temperatures known to occur on Earth, up to 35,000 degrees Fahrenheit (four times the sun’s surface).

 OSHA estimates that more than 2,000 people are treated in burn centers with severe arc flash injuries each year.
-Between five and 10 arc flash explosions occur daily in U.S. facilities.
-The injuries can be severe: third-degree burns, blindness, hearing loss and nerve damage.
+Between five and ten arc flash explosions occur daily in U.S. facilities.
+The injuries can be severe: third-degree burns, blindness, hearing loss, and nerve damage.
 Even 10 feet away, a person can suffer severe burns.

-Safe electrical work begins with proper planning, engineering, design, installation and testing of new and replacement equipment.
-During the life of electrical equipment, it must be operated properly, maintained and tested in accordance with the manufacturers’ recommendations and industry standards.
-When the equipment’s service ends, ensure it is removed and disposed of safely in accordance with environmental and safety regulations.
+Safe electrical work begins with proper planning, engineering, design, installation, and testing of new and replacement equipment.
+During the life of electrical equipment, it must be appropriately operated, maintained, and tested according to the manufacturers’ recommendations and industry standards.
+When the equipment’s service ends, ensure it is removed and disposed of safely by environmental and safety regulations.
 If left in place, abandoned equipment can contribute to the hazard.

 - Update the arc flash study update every five years or more often for significant changes